Kariuki-Michael/ProgrammingNotes/JavaScript/JsNotes.md

 ### JS Variables

 - Variables are containers for storing data values.
-- It behaves as it was the value that it contains.
+- It behaves as if it was the value that it contains.
 - Variables are case sensitive.
 - Variables can be declared and assigned values.
   **_Variable Declaration_**